Blackbox Dataset Inference for LLM: Related Works

 \section{Related Works}

-\textbf{Membership Inference Attack on LLMs:} Membership inference (MI) aims to determine whether a specific data point was used to train a given machine learning model.
-This technique has crucial applications, including identifying data contamination in benchmark datasets~\cite{oren2023proving}, auditing privacy violations~\cite{steinke2024privacy}, and detecting copyrighted material within the data used to train large language models (LLMs)~\cite{carlini2021extracting}.
-While MI has been well-studied for smaller models, its effectiveness on LLMs remains an area of active research.
-Recent advancements, however, have introduced new methods that address this challenge, which can be grouped into the score-based membership inference attacks and reference model-based MIAs according to whether they need a reference model.
+\textbf{Membership Inference Attack on LLMs:} Membership inference (MI) identifies whether a data point was used in training, with uses in detecting benchmark contamination~\cite{oren2023proving}, auditing privacy~\cite{steinke2023privacy}, and finding copyrighted content~\cite{carlini2021extracting}.
+While well-studied in small models, MI for LLMs is emerging.
+Methods are mainly score-based or reference model-based.

-\textbf{Score-Based Membership Inference Attacks (MIAs)} assume that the model behaves differently for training versus non-training data, which can be captured by some statistical metrics such as the perplexity~\cite{carlini2021extracting} or the loss values~\cite{yeom2018privacy}.
+\textbf{Score-Based Membership Inference Attacks (MIAs)} assume models behave differently on training versus unseen data, which can be captured by some statistical metrics such as the perplexity~\cite{carlini2021extracting} or the loss values~\cite{yeom2018privacy}.
 After gathering those metrics, they compare the model's output score to the predefined threshold or use statistical methods to infer membership.
-Yeom et al.~\cite{yeom2018privacy} and Carlini et al.~\cite{carlini2021extracting} simply calculate the model's loss or perplexity of given samples and subsequently apply a threshold to classify the samples as members or non-members.
 Mattern et al. ~\cite{mattern2023membership} propose the neighborhood attack, which generates highly similar "neighbor" sentences using a pretrained masked language model and compares their losses to the original sample under the target model.
 If the original sample was part of the training data, the loss difference between it and its neighbors will be smaller than a predefined threshold, indicating membership.
 Min-k\% Prob~\cite{shi2023detecting} calculate the average log likelihood of the k\% tokens with the lowest probabilities.
 A high average log-likelihood suggests the text is likely part of the pretraining data, as seen examples tend to lack outlier words with very low token probabilities.
 However, their effectiveness depends on the assumption that the model behaves differently for training versus non-training data, which may not hold if the model generalizes well.

 \textbf{Reference Model-Based MIAs}, on the other hand, involve training a separate reference model on a dataset similar to the target model's training data.
 By comparing the behavior (e.g., perplexity or loss values) of the target model and the reference model, attackers can infer membership more robustly.
 Carlini et al.~\cite{carlini2021extracting} compares the perplexity ratio between a suspect model (e.g., a large GPT-2 model) and a smaller reference model (e.g., a smaller model) for a given text.
 If the suspect model has memorized the text during training, its perplexity will be significantly lower than the reference model's, as the smaller reference model is not able to memorize as much training data as the suspect model.